Report by Nektaria Psaraki

 The prosecutor orders a preliminary investigation

-In response to the public outcry, a preliminary investigation has been ordered by the prosecutor to determine the circumstances surrounding Asiq’s death.
+In response to the public outcry, a preliminary investigation has been ordered by the prosecutor to determine the circumstances surrounding Asik’s death.
 ELAS claims that statements have been taken, the scene has been examined by the Directorate of Criminal Investigations, and they await a conclusion from the Medical Examiner.
 A Preliminary Administrative Examination has also been launched within the police force.

 However, Sfetsou remains sceptical about the outcome, saying, “If the justice system works, they’ve been caught like mice in a trap.
 Even if they somehow manage not to connect his death with his injuries, they should be jailed for torture.”